How to see log details (tap to expand)

 If you take a look at the details in the log entry, you’ll see what I’m talking about further below.
 You might also want to enable the ‘debug’ level of logging from the filters so you can see the potential trigger events.

-The initial event came in as open which is what kicked off the state-stays check 15 minutes later.
+which is what kicked off the state-stays check 15 minutes later.

 When the state-stays check ran it had the original snapshot of the event and it queried SmartThings for the current state to see if a newer timestamp came in.